How to Host a Game Night Using Amazon Echo Buttons

 Alexa will start with a trivia question from one of six different categories for all players.
 If someone answers the first question correctly, they will move on to the next category.
 A wrong answer will send the game back to the entire group.
 The first person to correctly answer a question from all the categories and a bonus questions will win the game.

-If you have a touchscreen-enabled device—the Echo Show or Echo Spot—you’ll also see a visual on how everyone is progressing toward a victory.
+If you have a touchscreen-enabled device—the Echo Show—you’ll also see a visual on how everyone is progressing toward a victory.

 Just say “Alexa, play Full Count Trivia.”